-We remark that in the case of hypercubes and tori, the asymptotic notation for $p$ does not hide huge constants.
-Using Lemma~\ref{lemma:hypercube}, we see that $h$ enters the threshold Theorem~\ref{thm:weak_om} provides as $h^{-d+1/2}$; as the cases of $d=2$ and $d=3$ are the most typical (grids and tori of higher dimension suffer from large distortion when embedding them into $3$-dimensional space), the threshold on $p$ degrades by factors of $11.2$ and $55.9$, respectively.
+\begin{rem} For hypercubes and tori, the asymptotic notation for $p$ does not hide huge constants.
+Lemma~\ref{lemma:hypercube} shows that $h$ enters the threshold in Theorem~\ref{thm:weak_om} as $h^{-d+1/2}$.
+For the cases of $d=2$ and $d=3$, which are the most typical (for $d>3$ grids and tori suffer from large distortion when embedding them into $3$-dimensional space), the threshold on $p$ degrades by factors of $11.2$ and $55.9$, respectively. \end{rem}